tomasloksa/azure-search-emulator/README.md

 ```

 By default, the service expects Solr container to listen on http://solr:8983.
-If for any reason you need to change te container name or port, Solr URL can be configured trough `SEARCH_URL` Environment variable
+If for any reason you need to change the container name or port, Solr URL can be configured through `SEARCH_URL` Environment variable

 The localhost https certificate bundled with the service should be valid until *10/2031*.
 If you want to use another one, it can also be set in docker-compose.